GoldHEN/GoldHEN_Plugins_Repository/.github/README.md

 ```
 3. Run `./build.sh` or `make` individually; built binaries can be found in `bin/plugins`.

+# Troubleshooting log crashes

+If you ran into crashes related to print logging (usually during VA args assignment clearing stack) you can try building with printf `./build.sh -printf`.

 ### Windows

 1. Set environment variable to OpenOrbis and GoldHEN SDK